Alirasheed786/Amazon-Best-Sellers-books-Scraper/README.md

 <h1>Amazon Best Sellers Books Scraper</h1>
-This project scrapes best seller books from amazon.com, and stores the data into an Airtable
+This project scrapes best-seller books from amazon.com and stores the data in an Airtable table

 <h2>Pre-requisites</h2>
 <ol>